MairtinHearty/mywork/README.md

 ## Problems

+1. Use the Express generator to create the scaffolding for the site.
+1. Use Jade/Pug to render the pages as detailed in the wireframes.
+1. Use Monk/MongoDB for persistence so your app can be restarted without losing data.
 1. Implement all functionality detailed in the wireframes.
 1. [stretch] Use a CSS library like [Twitter Bootstrap](http://getbootstrap.com/) to style the application.
 This includes things like having a striped table for the index view, centering content for the root path of the application, etc.
 1. [stretch] Re-write the application using [`mongoose`](http://mongoosejs.com/docs/guide.html).
 When you have completed this, answer the following questions with your pair: